 Control Components admitted to a detailed scheme for making improper payments to foreign officials.
-Control Components developed a sales practice of maintaining "friends-incamp" ("FICs") at the company's customers and cultivating these relationships through "commission payments" to assist it in obtaining business.
-The FICs were often officers and employees of state-owned entities, and thus considered to be "foreign officials" within the meaning of the FCPA, who were in a position to direct contracts to Control Components or adjust technical specifications to favor the use of Control Components as "flowers," and were either: (i) wired directly to the FICs from the Control Components' Finance Department; (ii) made through company representative and sales staff; or (iii) made through third-party "consultants" who acted as pass-through entities.
+Control Components developed a sales practice of maintaining "friends-in-camp" ("FICs") at the company's customers and cultivating these relationships through "commission payments" to assist it in obtaining business.
+The FICs were often officers and employees of state-owned entities, and thus considered to be "foreign officials" within the meaning of the FCPA, who were in a position to direct contracts to Control Components or adjust technical specifications to favor the use of Control Components' valves.
+The illegal kickbacks were often referred to by employees of Control Components as "flowers," and were either: (i) wired directly to the FICs from the Control Components' Finance Department; (ii) made through company representative and sales staff; or (iii) made through third-party "consultants" who acted as pass-through entities.

-In addition, the Company admitted that it: (i) arranged for and provided overseas holidays to Disneyland and Las Vegas to officers and employees of state-owned and private entities under the guise of "training and inspection trips"; (ii) purchased extravagant vacations, including firstclass airfare to Hawaii, five-star hotel accommodations and other luxuries, for executives of state-owned and private customers; (iii) paid for the college tuition expenses of children of at least two executives of state-owned customers; (iv) hosted lavish sales events for current and potential state-owned and private customers; and (v) provided expensive gifts to officers and employees of state-owned and private customers.
+In addition, the Company admitted that it: (i) arranged for and provided overseas holidays to Disneyland and Las Vegas to officers and employees of state-owned and private entities under the guise of "training and inspection trips"; (ii) purchased extravagant vacations, including first-class airfare to Hawaii, five-star hotel accommodations and other luxuries, for executives of state-owned and private customers; (iii) paid for the college tuition expenses of children of at least two executives of state-owned customers; (iv) hosted lavish sales events for current and potential state-owned and private customers; and (v) provided expensive gifts to officers and employees of state-owned and private customers.